 Continue to create various atmospheres with small nesting tables instead of a large coffee table to complete your living room, especially if it is small.
 Move them around to achieve the perfect space for long conversations by the fire.

-It’s easy to get started with hygge.
-Begin by appreciating all the little cozy moments that happen in your day.
-A warm cup of coffee.
-Dinner with someone you love.
-Watching your favorite show on TV.
 Taking time to allow yourself to sink into these cozy times of day and creating an environment that encourages relaxation will turn you into a hygge expert.